 Cinnamon is not limited to baking only.
 The warm and comforting flavors can also go into ice cream as well.

-Cinnamon ice cream is an amazing treat that you can make with simple ingredients.
+Cinnamon ice cream is a heavenly creamy treat that you can make with simple ingredients.
 Besides your ice cream maker, you’ll need whole milk, heavy cream, egg yolks, and ground cinnamon.
 Also, add some sugar and salt to taste.

 The toasty flavors of cinnamon add a nice contrast to the cool, rich, and creamy ice cream.
 For more flavor, add 1 teaspoon of vanilla extract after the custard thickens and is removed from the heat.